Mexican reform drive bogged down by opposition strife

 Last year, investors and foreign leaders heaped praise on Pena Nieto after he forged a pact with the opposition to cooperate on reforms, giving him huge majorities to pass bills in a divided Congress.

-The pact yielded agreements to end a 75-year-old oil and gas monopoly and overhaul a broken education system as well as measures to improve a weak tax take and create tougher regulations for dominant players like telecoms giant America Movil (AMXL.MX), the flagship of billionaire tycoon Carlos Slim.
+The pact yielded agreements to end a 75-year-old oil and gas monopoly and overhaul a broken education system as well as measures to improve a weak tax take and create tougher regulations for dominant players like telecoms giant America Movil, the flagship of billionaire tycoon Carlos Slim.

 In Mexico, Pena Nieto has received a more sober reception.
 The economy grew by just over one percent in 2013, and some initial euphoria about his management of Congress is giving way to frustration about the failure to pass bills this year.

 “It’s come to a standstill as far as I‘m concerned.
-We haven’t seen anything concrete yet,” said Carl-Otto Rydner, director of the Swedish-Mexican chamber of commerce, whose members include the likes of mobile telecom equipment maker Ericsson (ERICb.ST) and truck manufacturer Volvo (VOLVb.ST).
+We haven’t seen anything concrete yet,” said Carl-Otto Rydner, director of the Swedish-Mexican chamber of commerce, whose members include the likes of mobile telecom equipment maker Ericsson and truck manufacturer Volvo.

-The so-called secondary laws for the government’s overhaul of the telecoms and television markets, which also seeks to pare back the power of broadcaster Televisa (TLVACPO.MX), were originally meant to pass by last December.
+The so-called secondary laws for the government’s overhaul of the telecoms and television markets, which also seeks to pare back the power of broadcaster Televisa, were originally meant to pass by last December.

 Instead, they have become tied up in rows about Internet censorship, wrangles over congressional procedure, and fighting within the opposition center-right National Action Party (PAN).